rachele182/Master-Thesis/CDAC/read_me.txt

 Here you can find the instruction to run the simulation and visualize the preliminary results in Matlab.
 There are two main steps: one with adaptation of only relative stiffness and one with adaptation of both relative and absolute stiffnes.

-Step 1 ) Adapating relative stiffness:
+Step A) Adapating relative stiffness:

 Instructions to run the simulation of a grasping task: